XMUMY/docs/docs/app/get-started.md

 !!! note

      - XMUX only supports Android 4.1+
-     - XMUX android app depends on Google Mobile Service.
-Please make sure that your phone has GMS installed before login.
      - Some functions of XMUX android app require access to Google Services.
-At least you should have access to Google Serivces when first login.

 ### iOS